kailasbk/style-guides/verilog.md

   counter = old_counter;
 ```

-It should be noted, however, that cases like the above, where a the value of a
+It should be noted, however, that cases like the above, where the value of a
 single variable is set based on a set of conditions, can also be written with a
 single ternary statement.
 In the above case, it would look like: